“Things will be different, it's been 10 years," Maka said, concerned, with a hand on Iri's shoulder.

 Renzo laughed.
 Lupin did not know whether to be happy or fearful in this moment.

 Eka noticed Kurono there in the corner, eyes wet with tears.
 “Kurono?”
 Red asked, tentatively, pulling the hood and scarf off.
 Kurono backed away, having never seen a foreigner before.
 The three would leave soon, but before they did, Eka pulled a puzzle from the robe and handed it to the Young Crown.
-“A gift.
+“A gift for you from Bariton.
 You like puzzles right?”

 Kurono took it.
 It bore a marking, like all the others in the playroom.
 The name ‘Hori’ was burned deep onto its base.
 The puzzle adept began to turn and twist all its parts, solving it within second.
 “My mapa made this”.
 It didn’t feel weird to say that.
 Kurono remembered the smell of metal and heat from the burning coal, these were the smells of Hori's workshop.